ppy/osu-wiki/news/2021-11-08-performance-points-star-rating-updates.md

 The difficulty that Flashlight adds to a map is now measured much more accurately, thanks to [**MBmasher**](https://osu.ppy.sh/users/4498616)'s change in [this pull request](https://github.com/ppy/osu/pull/14217).

 Previously, the object count-based method posed a number of issues.
 Flow aim (used for hitting streams) is mostly represented by the speed skill, not aim.
-Additionally, the aim skill, unsurprisingly, only measures the aim difficulty, not the flashlight difficulty.
-To put this simply, there will be types of jumps that are hard to aim but quite easy to read with flashlight, and vice versa.
+Additionally, the aim skill, unsurprisingly, only measures the aim difficulty, not the Flashlight difficulty.
+To put this simply, there will be types of jumps that are hard to aim but quite easy to read with Flashlight, and vice versa.

-For example, let’s consider a familiar type of jump pattern: a back and forth.
-This is an example of a jump that can have high aim difficulty, but relatively low flashlight difficulty.
-The distance between the first object and the third object in a back and forth is typically small enough for it to be within the flashlight radius, thus allowing a player to read the position of that circle very easily.
+For example, let's consider a familiar type of jump pattern: a back and forth.
+This is an example of a jump that can have high aim difficulty, but relatively low Flashlight difficulty.
+The distance between the first object and the third object in a back and forth is typically small enough for it to be within the Flashlight radius, thus allowing a player to read the position of that circle very easily.

 ![](/wiki/shared/news/2021-11-08-performance-points-star-rating-updates/visible-fl-area.png)

 The creation of a Flashlight skill makes it possible to have it contribute to star rating.
 [This has been enabled](https://github.com/ppy/osu/pull/14753) following the results of the recent osu! performance points and star rating survey, which revealed that players desire star rating to be a metric of difficulty, and that they want subjective skills included.
 Ask and thou shall receive!

 It is also worth noting that the Hidden mod now applies a 1.3x multiplier on the Flashlight skill.
-The visibility of hitobjects are decreased significantly due to fading of circles and the absence of approach circles.
+The visibility of hit objects are decreased significantly due to the fading of circles and the absence of approach circles.

 Find yourself curious about the details?
 [MBmasher](https://osu.ppy.sh/users/4498616)'s write-up about the implementation will very likely scratch that itch, so feel free to [**indulge in some Flashlight theory**](https://docs.google.com/document/d/11FBEEPXK8yI2d5uTZuebJC3S9nVUKgMD8WdvblERyYA/edit).